 Vaccines have to be rigorously tested before they can be widely distributed.
-Both HPV vaccines were tested on thousands of people and shown to be safe before they were released to the public.
-These vaccines have been used for several years now, and experts say the chance of them causing a serious reaction is very slim.
-You don't need to worry about mercury or thimerosal with the HPV vaccine, either.
-It doesn't contain these preservatives.
+The HPV vaccines were tested on thousands of people and shown to be safe before they were released to the public.
+These vaccines have been used for years now, and experts say the chance of them causing a serious reaction is very slim.
+The HPV vaccine does not contain mercury or the preservative thimerosal.

 Is there any reason why I shouldn't get this vaccine?

 Some people shouldn’t get the vaccine.
-You definitely don't want to get the HPV vaccine if you've had a serious allergic reaction to it or to any of its components, including baker's yeast and latex.
-Let your doctor know if you have any severe allergies.
-Also talk to your doctor if you have an immune system problem or blood disorder.
+You definitely don't want to get the HPV vaccine if you've had a serious allergic reaction to it or to any of its components.
+Let your doctor know if you have any severe allergies to anything, including baker's yeast or latex.
+Also, talk to your doctor if you have an immune system problem or blood disorder.

 If you're pregnant, you'll want to wait to get the HPV vaccine until after your baby is born.
-In studies, HPV vaccines didn't cause any problems in babies whose mothers got the vaccine while pregnant, but pregnant women should not get HPV vaccine as safety studies are still ongoing.
+In studies, HPV vaccines have not been found to cause any problems in babies whose mothers got the vaccine while pregnant, but pregnant women should not get HPV vaccine, as safety studies are still ongoing.